 What is the legal research?

-The ability to conduct legal research is essential for lawyers, regardless of area or type of practice.
+No Matter what your practice area is, legal research is a very important process for both individual lawyers and law firms.
 The most basic step in legal research is to find the leading case governing the issues in question.
 As most researchers know, this is far more difficult than it sounds.
+No Matter what your practice area is, legal research is a very important tool for both individual lawyers and law firms.

 The advantages of legal research are the lawyer’s understanding and analysis of a case often begin in the research stage when she identifies the relevant facts and determines the legal issues that must be researched.
 Another advantage of legal research in this analysis continues and is refined as they decide where, how, and what to search.
 As they find seemingly relevant legal materials, they must understand them and how they apply to the facts of their case.
 This research provides a crucial analytical foundation that will inform their decisions for the remainder of the case.